 - Very bumpy

-- Red Rocks and desert turns into Coconino National Forest
+- Red Rocks and desert turn into Coconino National Forest

 - We stayed at Verde Valley Campground in Cottonwood